SilveiraGuilherme/login-instagram/README.md

 # Instagram Login Webpage

-This project was made by using CSS3.
+This project is a recriation of Instagram login webpage and it was made by using CSS3 only.